-When the Bodhisatta’s brother and sister did not see him in the stampede they knew something bad had happened and returned to the river to help him.
+When the Bodhisatta’s brother and sister did not see him in the stampede, they knew something bad had happened and returned to the river to help him.
 He told them both to leave or else there would be nobody to look after their parents.
 But they refused to go, vowing to risk their lives to save him.

 The hunter ran toward the trap with his spear in hand, but stopped when he saw the three deer standing together.
 When told that they were family, his heart grew soft.
-And when the brother explained that the hunter had not captured an ordinary deer, but a king of exceptional wisdom and virtue, and that killing him would result in five total deaths (the Bodhisatta, the brother and sister who would sacrifice their lives, and the parents left helpless after their children were gone), the hunter decided he was more afraid of being swallowed up by the earth into hell or struck by lightning that he was desirous of the king’s reward.
+And when the brother explained that the hunter had not captured an ordinary deer, but a king of exceptional wisdom and virtue, and that killing him would result in five total deaths (the Bodhisatta, the brother and sister who would sacrifice their lives, and the parents left helpless after their children were gone), the hunter decided he was more afraid of being swallowed up by the earth into hell or struck by lightning than he was desirous of the king’s reward.
 The hunter tenderly removed the snare and washed away the blood.
-Through the power of the hunter’s love and the Bodhisatta’s virtue, the wound magically healed as though it was never there.
+Through the power of the hunter’s love and the Bodhisatta’s virtue, the wound magically healed as though it were never there.

 In the Lifetime of the Buddha

 The Bodhisatta’s brother was an earlier birth of Ananda, one of the Buddha’s top disciples.
 When Devadatta, a disciple of the Buddha who became his nemesis, planned his third attempt to kill the Buddha, by releasing a drunk, fierce elephant into the street while the Buddha walked his morning alms round, people told the Buddha not to go to the city.
 But he still went as usual.